simple-best/os-sample-python/README.md

 3. If using the ``oc`` command line tool (cli) instead of the OpenShift web console, you can run:

 ```
-oc sample_py_flask_app https://github.com/simple-best/os-sample-python.git
+oc   sample_py_flask_app   python:3.6~https://github.com/simple-best/os-sample-python.git
 ```

-4. If no language type is specified, OpenShift will determine the language by inspecting the code repository.
+Note if no language type is specified, OpenShift will determine the language by inspecting the code repository.
    - Because the code repository contains a ``requirements.txt``, it will subsequently be interpreted as including a Python application.
    - When such automatic detection is used, ``python:latest`` will be used.

-5. If needing to select a specific Python version when using ``oc new-app``, you should instead use the form:
+5. If you don't need to select a specific Python version you should instead use:

 ```
-oc sample_py_flask python:3.7~https://github.com/OpenShiftDemos/os-sample-python.git
+oc   sample_py_flask   https://github.com/OpenShiftDemos/os-sample-python.git
 ```